 - Our courses involve activities that can be affected by atmospheric conditions.
 Cornell Outdoor Education will not give refunds for class delays, cancellations, or curriculum changes resulting from adverse weather.

-- Tuition for free courses will be waived if the participant is a Cornell student that needs Physical Education credit towards graduation requirements.
+- Tuition for free or reduced fee courses will be waived if the participant is a Cornell student that needs Physical Education credit towards graduation requirements.
 Credit students who do not complete or pass the course will be billed the full tuition.
-Free courses are reserved for credit only enrollment until PE Registration day has ended, at which point non-credit participants may enroll.
+Free and reduced fee courses are reserved for credit only enrollment until PE Registration day has ended, at which point non-credit participants may enroll.
 Non-credit participants will be billed the full tuition rate.

 Attendance & Grading